TheHighlandCouncil/schoolclosures/README.md

 Jadu scripts for displaying schools closed by severe weather. stuart.downie@highland.gov.uk

 School_closures.php displays records from a directory which include a phrase (the word 'closed').
-Update the $directoryID number and relevant field names.
+Update the directory name and relevant field names.

 reset_school_closure.php is a scheduled task that runs at 6pm each night.
 Depending on your setup, you may need to ask Jadu to configure this for you.
 It should be installed in the /VAR/ folder so it's not accessible via a browser.